National Social Investment Program: Agriculture

-N-Power Agro is the program designed to provide services to farmers across the country.
+N-Power Argo is a program designed to provide services to farmers across the country.
 Part of the focus is to support the development of efficient farming techniques and practices to maximize productivity in the agricultural sector.
 The other side of the program provides technological and institutional development to farming communities in rural areas, places where the public service sector is particularly underrepresented.
-By creating a stronger link between rural and urban communities and centralizing the knowledge base while incorporating local knowledge and practices, the N-Power Agro program is built to link the diverse communities of Nigeria while promoting a modern economy.
+By creating a stronger link between rural and urban communities and centralizing the knowledge base while incorporating local knowledge and practices, the N-Power Argo program is built to link the diverse communities of Nigeria while promoting a modern economy.

 VAIDS

 The Voluntary Asset and Income Declaration Scheme is the government's attempt to ensure compliance with the nation's tax protocol and asset declaration.
 Volunteers seek to encourage businesses and individuals to voluntarily declare their correct income and assets and to pay the appropriate taxes to the government.
 Over 3,700 individual volunteers work with the Federal Ministry of Finance (Nigeria) and the Joint Tax Board as community liaisons, providing services like document review, record keeping, responding to citizen inquiries, and interacting with the community.